-Mint Mobile vs. Cricket Wireless: Which is better for you?
+Should you get Mint Mobile or Cricket Wireless?

 Buy more to save more

 Mint Mobile saves you money by offering plans in a bundle.
-Buy a large chunk to increase your savings with plenty of data on T-Mobile's LTE network.
+Buy a large chunk to increase your savings with plenty of data on T-Mobile's LTE and 5G network.

-Tons of Data
+Tons of data

 Cricket Wireless